xbcsmith/epr-workshop/01-intro/00-basics.md

 ## You want microservices this is how you get microservices?

 There are drawbacks to this approach.
-We can increase the complexity of the system by by increasing the number of microservices.
+We can increase the complexity of the system by increasing the number of microservices.

+Microservices are most effective when they maintain a clear, well-defined scope, but finding the right level of complexity is key.
+Simply increasing the number of microservices does not necessarily enhance maintainability or scalability.

+While microservices offer benefits like scalability and modularity, they also introduce logistical challenges.
+Backend services typically expose versioned APIs, requiring coordination among services.
+Additionally, this approach can lead to increased network traffic, potentially causing bottlenecks if not managed properly.

 ## Why Event Driven Microservice Architecture?